MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-113-CBP-Bonds/subpart-G-CBP-Bond-Conditions/section-113.63.md

 (c) *Disposition of Merchandise.* The principal agrees:

-(1) If a bonded carrier, to report promptly the arrival of merchandise at the destination port by delivering to CBP the manifest or other approved notice;
+(1) If a bonded carrier, to report in-bond arrivals and exportations in the manner and in the time prescribed by regulation and to export in-bond merchandise in the time periods prescribed by regulation.

 (2) If a cartage or lighterage business, to deliver promptly and safely to CBP any merchandise placed in the principal's custody together with any related cartage and lighterage ticket and manifest;